101st Airborne Soldier Dies after Gunshot Wound - Clarksville Online - Clarksville News, Sports, Events and Information

 Burks’ awards and decorations include National Defense Service Medal; Global War on Terrorism Service Medal; and Army Service Ribbon.

 Army officials on Fort Campbell are working with the local authorities in this ongoing investigation.
 For more information, please contact the 101st Airborne Division Public Affairs Office, Maj.
-Daniel Mathews, at or 931.217.5074.
+Daniel Mathews, at Daniel.w.mathews.mil@army.mil or 931.217.5074.